caiks/WBOT02/README.md

 *Model* 1 is the only *model* with varying scales.
 In order to determine which scale had the most *alignments* we ran the first three scales separately, in *models* 5, 6 and 7.
 We can see that no scale has any noticeable advantage, with the *fuds* per *size* per threshold fairly constant amongst all of them at around 0.77.
 The median and maximum *diagonals* is similar too.

-This is the configuration for these three *models* is very similar.
+The configuration for these three *models* is very similar.
 For example, `model005.json` -
 ```
 {
 	"model" : "model005",